Meet with us to talk about your project!

 Development

-Development grants are for development or redevelopment projects that support Livable communities and Thrive MSP 2040 goals and are ready to begin construction within the 36-month grant period.
+Development grants are for development or redevelopment projects that support Livable communities and Thrive MSP 2040 goals and are ready to begin construction within the 3-year grant period.
 Eligible costs may include stormwater management, public realm improvements, renewable energy systems, site acquisition and preparation, and general construction costs.
 Reach out to the program officer for more information on the program and eligible costs.
 You can also see what was funded last year.
-Find information about the 2023 Development program below.
+Find information about the 2024 Development program below.

 Scoring